Bergen Aquarium: Stunning Fish Portraits

 Flatfish

 There are 16 different families of flatfish, with more than 800 species belonging to them.
-One of the main flatfish characteristics is that their eyes are often on one side of the head.
+One of the main characteristics of flatfish is that their eyes are often on one side of the head.
 I tried to get as close as possible to shoot this flatfish photo, and seeing its eye up close was impressive.

 Common Eel